sburns1369/GenesisX_MN_Script/README.txt

-Hit "y" to start when prompted enter masternode private key(s) Wait about 5 minutes, and hit enter when prompted about 5 minutes in (programming dependencies installation) Sync time is around 2 hours
+Hit "y" to start when prompted enter masternode private key(s) Wait about 5 minutes, and hit enter when prompted about 5 minutes in (programming dependencies installation)

+Sync time is around 3 hours for one masternodes
+Sync time was over 10 hours for all four.

 Check MN 1
 genesisx-cli -datadir=/home/genesisx/.genesisx mnsync status Check MN 2